-QR Codes for Events: From Registration to Engagement
+QR Codes for Events: Boost Engagement & Sponsorships [2026]

 Dark-themed internal banner showing the QR event flow: registration, entry, engagement, sponsor activation, post-event, renewal